Solving Dynamic Optimization Problems to a Specified Accuracy: An Alternating Approach using Integrated Residuals: Discretized Dynamic Optimization Problem

+which is straightforward to compute for any DOP solution.
+However, the residual evaluated at a particular location of the domain is typically not representative of the actual accuracy of the solution.
+Instead, the residuals integrated along certain intervals of the domain are often found to be a suitable metric.
+Following this idea, the most popular choice for error analysis is to integrate the norm of $\varepsilon(t)$ for each interval $\mathbb{T}_k$ to get

 with $\|\cdot\|_{2}$ the vector 2-norm.
-The integrals can be practically estimated by high-order quadrature.
-The metrics $\zeta \in \mathbb{R}^{(n+n_g) \times N}$ or $\eta \in \mathbb{R}^N$ are typically referred to as the \emph{absolute local error}.
+The integral can be practically estimated by high-order quadrature.
+The metric $\eta \in \mathbb{R}^N$ is typically referred to as the \emph{absolute local error}.
 When this error is normalized with the largest magnitudes of state and state derivatives, the error is known as the \emph{relative local error}~\cite{betts2010practical}.
 Other variants are also possible such as the \emph{mean local error}, with normalization by the interval size, and \emph{squared absolute local error}, using the square of the norm instead.

 Analogously, the integration of residual errors can be computed along the whole trajectory.
 For instance, we can compute the \emph{integrated residual norm squared} (IRNS) error as